FAST

 Key Model Year Changes:

-- Curb weight goes up by 140 lbs
+- 1966: The 273ci V8 becomes available.
+Curb weight goes up by 140 lbs

 - Later models receive more powerful alternators and higher front/rear axle load ratings